KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 The war persists because the tension between Coherence and Fragmentation recurs at every embodied moment — from the personal to the civilizational.
 Its teaching: consciousness at the meeting point is the field of engagement.
 "Heaven" and "Hell" are not destinations but archetypal sources whose influence converges in the embodied field, where discernment determines alignment.

 The war was not an event.
-It is the ongoing structural condition of embodied existence within a dual-tree cosmos.
+It is the ongoing structural condition of embodied existence within the bifurcated Biospiral.

 ---